tklepacki/nordic-testing-days/README.md

 - Basic understanding of Unix system;

-- Familiarity with basic Git concepts is preferred;
+- Familiarity with basic GIT concepts is preferred;

 - Basic understanding of Selenium WebDriver library is desirable.